 Developing z/OS applications to call APIs

-You can develop CICS®, IMS and other z/OS applications to call RESTful APIs.
-Both COBOL and PL/I languages are supported.
+You can develop z/OS applications to call OpenAPI 3.0 defined APIs.

 Before you begin

-- For COBOL applications, RTEREUS must be set to off as it is unsupported when calling BAQCSTUB.
+- For COBOL applications, the COBOL compiler option RTEREUS must be set to off as it is not supported when calling Host API verbs.

 - Compile your z/OS applications with the RENT option.
-This is required by both IBM z/OS Connect and the Web Toolkit that it uses.
+This option is required by both z/OS Connect and the z/OS client web enablement toolkit.

 About this task